Betsafe launches new sportsbook in Colorado

 As a result, online and retail sports betting got the green light for Colorado.

-In contrast to most US states that have legalized sports betting, Colorado will begin with mobile sports betting rather than retail.
-This allows bettors to register for accounts from the comfort of their own homes, or anywhere across the state.
-Customers will also be able to place bets at approved retail locations when they have been given the all-clear to open up again.
-All land-based casinos in the state are shut due to the ongoing COVID-19 pandemic but will be opening up again soon.
+In contrast to most US states that have legalized sports betting, Colorado began with mobile sports betting rather than retail.
+This allowed bettors to register for accounts from the comfort of their own homes, or anywhere across the state.
+Customers can now place bets at approved retail locations when they have been given the all-clear to open up again.
+All land-based casinos in the state were temporarily closed due to the ongoing COVID-19 pandemic but have started opening up again, albeit at a reduced capacity.

-Residents, as well as visitors to Colorado, will be able to place wagers in-person inside casinos located in three towns, Black Hawk, Central City, and Cripple Creek.
-Betting online will also be available throughout the state in brick-and-mortar locations that obtain the correct internet sports betting license.
-These locations must also enter an agreement with an online partner.
-If you are wanting to play in a casino, we list the best casinos in Black Hawk.
+Residents, as well as visitors to Colorado, can now place wagers in-person inside casinos located in three towns, Black Hawk, Central City, and Cripple Creek.
+Betting online is also available throughout the state in brick-and-mortar locations that have obtained the correct internet sports betting license.
+These casino operators have entered into agreements with online partners, who have launched online sportsbooks and betting apps.
+If you are wanting to play in a casino, or place a wager in one of the casino’s sportsbooks, we have listed the best casinos in Black Hawk for you to visit.

-There will be several betting options for people in Colorado.
+There are now several betting options for people in Colorado; online, mobile, and retail.
 Operators will also be pleased with the generous 10% tax on revenue, which has been earmarked for water conservation projects.

 The Colorado Limited Gaming Control Commission and the Colorado Division of Gaming are responsible for overseeing the legal sports betting market in the state.
 They are the regulatory body that is part of the state’s Department of Revenue, and they are behind the licensing handed out to sportsbooks and sports betting operators that are available in the state.

-Sports betting officially legal in Colorado.
+Sports betting is officially legal in Colorado.
 Online sportsbooks began taking bets on May 1, 2020.
-More sportsbooks are planning to launch betting apps & sites during 2020, and physical locations will also be taking sports bets in the state.
+More sportsbooks are planning to launch betting apps & sites during 2023, and physical locations have now also started taking sports bets in the state.
 Voters in Colorado made sports betting legal in a referendum held in Nov 2019.
 With so much choice now available to CO bettors, how do you find out which sportsbook is best for you?
 Well, you can check out our guides and sportsbook reviews to see which ones we think are the best and most trusted Colorado sports betting operators.

 Sportsbooks usually give new players and customers a welcome bonus when you join up.
 Want to find the best CO free bet offers and promos?
 Then check out our Sports Betting Bonus guide.